phanimoo/Python-Course/README.md

 ```

 ![Visulization of Each Role's Highest In-Demand Skills Listed Over Time](Python_Data_Project/Images/skills_trend_extended.png)
-*Seperate line graphs of each of the top Data Jobs showing the probabilities of the top 5 skills appearing in job posts month by month*
+<br>*Separate line graphs of each of the top Data Jobs showing the probabilities of the top 5 skills appearing in job posts month by month*

-### Insights
+### Insights into Probabilities of Data Skills of Each Role Over Time in the US

 #### Data Analyst
 - **Core Skills**: